-Wolfram: Ending the oil export ban would benefit U.S. economically and strategically
+Wolfram: Ending the oil export ban would benefit U.S.

 Imagine that American farmers invented a new way of raising corn that increased yields by 150 percent.
 Would we expect Congress to enact a law that prohibited the exportation of corn?
 Most people would argue that exporting the extra corn would improve our trade balance, improve farm income, lower the price of corn for people around the world, and give farmers an incentive to continue innovating.